Intake Complaint Unit Internship opportunities

 New intern orientation and training

 If selected for the internship program, you will be required to participate in the ACLU's New Intern Orientation and Training offering.
-The training is conducted on a Saturday during the months of April, August, and December from 10:00 a.m. - 2:30 p..m. onsite at the ACLU-MO.
+Pre COVID-19, the training was conducted on a Saturday during the months of April, August, and December from 10:00 a.m. - 2:30 p..m. onsite at the ACLU-MO.
+As result of COVID-19 and our remote posture, at this time, the ACLU-MO’s New Intern Orientation and Training is now offered in a “Self-paced” format with digital remote access to the orientation and training materials provided 7 days prior to the program’s designated start date.

 Please email letter of interest expressing why you want to intern at the ACLU, resume, letter of recommendation and writing sample to: